NCAA Lacrosse Championship: Common Goal Started in Late August 2018

 Preparing for a championship run requires the team and individual players to have the ability to

 The moment is here.
-Players have finished their school finals, run countless miles, lifted, eaten properly, slept, hydrated, practiced, watched film, mentally prepared and now face a do or die situation.
+Players finished their school finals, run countless miles, lifted, eaten properly, slept, hydrated, practiced, watched film, mentally prepared and now face a do or die situation.
 Win and move on, loose and go home.
-When the whistle blows everything they’ve done since August 2018 culminates in a brief window of time.
-Joy, heartbreak and a multitude of emotions will ensue.
-But when we look past the wins and losses, we see groups of young men sharing a common goal and putting every ounce of physical and mental ability into it.
+When the whistle blows, everything they’ve done since August 2018 culminates in a brief window of time.
+Joy, heartbreak, and a multitude of emotions will ensue.
+However, when we look past the wins and losses, we see groups of young men sharing a common goal and putting every ounce of physical and mental ability into it.
 Sports is such an innocent reflection of life and we should all take a moment to appreciate what these young men have done to get to this point.
+Good luck to the teams competing the the NCAA Lacrosse Championship!

 Want to become an Activ8 Athlete but don’t live in the greater San Diego area?